Oceans Calling Announces Festival Lineup; Jack Johnson, John Mayer, More To Perform

 By Bethany Hooper

-Jack Johnson, Alanis Morissette, John Mayer, Sheryl Crow, the Lumineers and more will headline this year’s Oceans Calling Festival, which is set to return to the Ocean City Inlet Sept.
-29 through Oct.
-1.
+Sept.
+29-Oct.
+1, 2023 these headliners rock the stage, Jack Johnson, Alanis Morissette, John Mayer, Sheryl Crow, the Lumineers and more will headline this year’s Oceans Calling Festival, which is set to return to the Ocean City Inlet.

 On Tuesday, promoter C3 Presents announced this year’s lineup for the Oceans Calling Festival.
 Highlighting this year’s event are performances by more than 40 national artists.